 - When a shopper starts to scroll on the page, the “Add to Bag” CTA becomes a sticky banner so customers can quickly put the item in their cart once they’ve made a decision

-How to optimize product pages for higher search ranking
+How to optimize for product page SEO

 Search engine optimization 101